 Making this recipe is a breeze.
 Start by sautéing the shallots.
 Add the tomatoes in an even layer and let them char up a bit.
-Find an empty spot in the pot and add the miso paste and let it brown for about 45 seconds.
+Find an empty spot in the pot, add the miso paste, and let it brown for about 45 seconds.

-Throw in the stock and bring it to a boil and use your spoon to mash and blend the paste into the stock.
+Throw in the stock, bring it to a boil, and use your spoon to mash and blend the paste into the stock.

 From there, it’s just a matter of tossing in the beans and letting it boil for a few minutes to reduce.

 Finally, simmer for about 10-20 minutes.
 The more you let the broth simmer, the better the flavor will be but 10 minutes is a great starting point!
-Season it to taste and throw in some parsley and you’re done!
-Dinner will be ready in less than 30 minutes and you don’t even need 10 ingredients to make this flavor-rich dish!
+Season it to taste and throw in some parsley, and you’re done!
+Dinner will be ready in under 30 minutes, and you don’t even need 10 ingredients to make this flavor-rich dish!

 Looking for more vegetarian recipes?
 Check my archives!